Why Microchip?

 Horse Registries & Events

 Some registries require microchip identification, some recommend it, and most include the chip number on registration papers.
 The chip number can be scanned and documented with blood typing and DNA profiles for positive instant ID.
 Chip numbers can be correlated with event or performance records to authenticate individual performance history.
 Microchips are required for CERF certification.
-USEF, USHJA, FEI, and a few other registries now require the 134 kHz microchip to show in their events.
+USEF, USHJA, FEI, and other registries now require the 134 kHz microchip to show in their events.
 See more information on this subject below.

 Government and Regulatory